Join the TMDSAS Support team live to get your application questions answered. Live Q&A on the Texas Health Education Service YouTube Channel.

 Entering AP Credits in the Coursework Section

 First off, here's what you need to enter AP credits in your TMDSAS application.
-Don't miss the resources on entering AP credits from our article on Application Tips and in the Entering Coursework video.
+Don't miss the resources on entering AP credits from the article on Application Tips and in the Entering Coursework video.

 Remember that to enter AP credits, they must:

 - Be listed with a status of ‘PF – Pre-freshman’ (no matter the term your school has listed your AP credit)

 - Have a Course Type of ‘AP – Advanced Placement’

 - Have a Grade of ‘CR -Credit’.

 - Only code AP credit as ‘Other Science’ or ‘Non-Science’ unless credit was granted for an approved pre-requisite course found in the Course Listings for your institution

 Question 1: My transcript shows the hours I got from the AP courses I took in high

 school.
 How do I enter my AP credits in the application?